malotte/rfzone/README.md

 ```
 .

-When regenerating a new release the old has to be (re)moved.
+When generating a new release the old has to be (re)moved.

 Start node: